nowarp/nowarp.github.io/docs/hacking/custom-detector.md

 ## Creating a Detector

-You can create a new custom detector by executing Misti with the `--new-detector` option: `npx misti --new-detector implicitInit`.
+You can create a new custom detector by executing Misti with the `--new-detector` option: `misti --new-detector implicitInit`.

 This will create the `implicitInit.ts` file, which contains the template code for writing your own custom detector logic leveraging the Misti API.